melodyyangaws/sql-based-etl/README.md

 ## Submit a Spark job on web interface

-Once the CDK deployment is completed, we can start to `submit a Spark job` on [Argo](https://argoproj.github.io/).
+Once the CDK deployment is finished, let's start to `submit a Spark job` on [Argo](https://argoproj.github.io/) console.
+For the best practice in security, your authentication token will be refreshed about 10mins.
+Simply regenerate your token and login again.

 <details>
 <summary>Argo definition</summary>
 An open source container-native workflow tool to orchestrate parallel jobs on Kubernetes.
 Argo Workflows is implemented as a Kubernetes CRD (Custom Resource Definition).
 It triggers time-based or event-based workflows via configuration files.
 </details>

 Firstly, let's take a look at a [sample job](https://github.com/tripl-ai/arc-starter/tree/master/examples/kubernetes/nyctaxi.ipynb) developed in Jupyter Notebook.
 It uses a thin Spark wrapper called [Arc](https://arc.tripl.ai/) to create an ETL job in a codeless, declarative way.
-The opinionated standard approach enables rapid application development, and simplifies data pipeline build.
-Additionally, it makes [self-service analytics](https://github.com/melodyyangaws/aws-service-catalog-reference-architectures/blob/customize_ecs/ecs/README.md) possible.
+The opinionated standard approach enables the shift in data ownership to analysts who understand business problem better, simplifies data pipeline build and enforces the best practice in Data DevOps or GitOps.
+Additionally, we can apply a product-thinking to the declarative ETL as a [self-service service](https://github.com/melodyyangaws/aws-service-catalog-reference-architectures/blob/customize_ecs/ecs/README.md), which is highly scalable, predictable and reusable.

-In this example, we will extract the `New York City Taxi Data` from [AWS Open Data Registry](https://registry.opendata.aws/nyc-tlc-trip-records-pds/), ie. a public S3 bucket `s3://nyc-tlc/trip data`, then transform the data from CSV to parquet file format, followed by a SQL-based validation step, to ensure the typing transformation is done correctly.
+In this example, we extract the `New York City Taxi Data` from [AWS Open Data Registry](https://registry.opendata.aws/nyc-tlc-trip-records-pds/), ie. a public S3 bucket `s3://nyc-tlc/trip data`, then transform the data from CSV to parquet file format, followed by a SQL based validation step to ensure the typing transformation is done correctly.
 Finally, query the optimized data filtered by a flag column.

 1. Click the Argo dashboard URL from your deployment output, something like this:

 ![](/images/0-argo-uri.png)

-OPTIONAL: type `argo server` in command line tool to run it locally, the URL is `http://localhost:2746`.
+OPTIONAL: type `argo server` in command line tool to run it locally to avoid the token timeout, the URL is `http://localhost:2746`.

-2. To be able to login, get a token by the following command, and paste it to the Argo website.
-Make sure you have connected to the EKS Cluster.
+2. To be able to login, get a token by the following command, and paste it to your website.
+Make sure you have connected to the EKS Cluster via a command previously.

 ```
 argo auth token